giopunt/setup-jest-with-coverage/notes.md

 You are likley to write es6 and some node code, so we configured `"env"` to include don't validate code specific to browser, es6, jest or node.

+### Ignoring files during linting

-We also want to ignore the coverage output and everything in node_modules and to do that we need to create another file called `.eslintignore`
+We also want to ignore the coverage output and everything in node_modules and to do that we need to create another file called `.eslintignore`, run `touch .eslintignore` and add these lines:

 ```
 // .eslintignore